2022 USFL season: United By Football

 During the season, Fox also aired a 13-part documentary series called "United by Football: A Season in the USFL" which produced by the league, NFL Films and Fox Sports.
-The series followed the USFL players and coaches "behind-the-scenes" during their 2022 journey, starting with the inaugural USFL Player Draft in Birmingham, and conclude with the USFL Championship game.
+The series followed the USFL players and coaches "behind-the-scenes" during their 2022 journey, starting with the inaugural USFL Player Draft in Birmingham, and conclude with the USFL Championship Game.
 The series averaged 720,000 viewers per episode.

+The show caused controversy before the first week, as a video clip, posted on social media, of Pittsburgh Maulers head coach Kirby Wilson releasing running back De'Veon Smith due to violating team protocol after asking to have pizza for lunch instead of the chicken salad.

 Viewership and Reception

 The first week of games received mixed reviews.
 Although 3.07 million viewers tuning in for the league first game and 2.15 million for the second and the level of play was good, some criticized the first game simulcasting and especially the camera angles and drones shots, while others praised the helmet cam and sideline access.
 The viewership dropped 57% in the second week, while numbers continue to decline throughout the season with a season low of 337,500 average for the final week.
 Regular season averaged 695,000 viewers per game.
-The USFL championship game averaged a 0.9 rating and 1.52 million viewers on FOX, and was the league’s highest rated and most-watched telecast since week 1.
+The USFL Championship Game averaged a 0.9 rating and 1.52 million viewers on FOX, and was the league's highest rated and most-watched telecast since week 1.